augustovictor/guides/Architecture.md

             - Made up of one or many subsystems;
         - Subsystem
             - Logical separation of responsability within the system boundary;
-            - Grouping of related elements;
+            - Grouping of related elements that comprise the entirety of your solution;
             - Sometimes can be a sandalone application that is part of the solution;
         - Module
             - Logical separation of responsability